nmeum/zig-riscv-embedded/README.md

 	$ ./flash

+After flashing the device, interactions through CoAP are possible using the instructions given for QEMU above.
+However, with real hardware `./slipmux` needs to be passed the TTY device for the HiFive1 (i.e.
+`/dev/ttyUSB0`).

 To debug errors on real hardware start OpenOCD using `openocd -f openocd.cfg`.
-In a separate terminal start gdb as follows:
+In a separate terminal start a gdb version with RISC-V support (e.g. [gdb-multiarch][gdb-multiarch alpine]) as follows:

 	$ gdb-multiarch -ex 'target extended-remote :3333' zig-cache/bin/main